jbreyc/mcp-obsidian/README.md

 | **obsidian_put_file** | Creates a new file or replaces the entire body of an existing file |

 *See Obsidian's [Local REST API specifications](https://coddingtonbear.github.io/obsidian-local-rest-api) for more details.*

+### Important Notes for API Clients

+**Path Encoding**: When using the Local REST API directly (outside of this MCP server), do **NOT** URL-encode file paths.
+The server handles all necessary encoding internally.
+Paths should be sent as-is:

+✅ **Correct**: `GET /vault/00 inbox/my document.md`
+❌ **Incorrect**: `GET /vault/00%20inbox%2Fmy%20document.md` (double encoding will cause failures)

+**PATCH Operations**: There are known issues with PATCH operations that may fail with `invalid-target` errors.
+This is a limitation of the current REST API implementation.

 ---